FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 This is where you will generally start a project by designing the signal flow graph that you will be working with. _Setup_ is also where you manage the loading and saving of projects to disk.

+_!> Using the SPAT Revolution Essential license version all the setup modules are configured for you using the Setup Wizard.
+Adding, reorganizing, duplicating is now permitted.
+The only required part is to connect and disconnect Input or Output modules being software or hardware I/O_

 ## Setup Modules

 The _Environment Setup_ editor is a relatively simple modular environment.
 The signal flow starts from the inputs at the top of the graph and concludes with the outputs at the bottom.
 You add modules to rows using the small <code>+</code> icon to the left of the window.
 Modules are: